Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 #### Handle metrics query response

 The metrics query API returns a `MetricsResult` object.
 The `MetricsResult` object contains properties such as a list of `Metric`-typed objects, `granularity`, `namespace`, and `timespan`.
 The `Metric` objects list can be accessed using the `metrics` param.
 Each `Metric` object in this list contains a list of `TimeSeriesElement` objects.
-Each `TimeSeriesElement` contains `data` and `metadata_values` properties.
+Each `TimeSeriesElement` object contains `data` and `metadata_values` properties.
 In visual form, the object hierarchy of the response resembles the following structure:

 ```
 MetricsResult